gonzomir/minimal-share-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.

+== Usage ==

+There are three ways of displaying the share buttons on a post or page:

+1. Force them to display under the content of the post by checking the relevant checkboxes in the Display settings sections on the plugin settings screen.
+2. Add Share widget to the sidebar or another widget area.
+3. Use the Gutenberg block to add the share buttons whereever you want in the post content.

 == Changelog ==

+= 1.0 =
+* Gutenberg block.
+* Code style updates, output escaping, etc.
+* Localisation updates.

 = 0.6 =
 * Accessibility fix and enhancement thanks to @adrian-roselli

 = 0.5 =
-* Update Twitter share URL to include permalink of page/post
+* Update Twitter share URL to include permalink of page/post.
 * Add rel="noopener" to share links, nullify window.opener in javascript.

 = 0.4 =